 We have found throughout the preceding chapters that all biological activity, including at the molecular level, is thoroughly and irreducibly purposive and end-directed.
 Successive states of an organism are stages in a life narrative — a drama of progressive self-realization and self-expression.
 Life stories are meaningful in the fullest sense of that word.
 Significant form comes into being; inner character finds exterior expression; processes form out of implicit intentions; needs and interests trigger pursuit of means for their satisfaction; injury leads to an effort of healing; ends correspond to initiatives.
 Physical causes and effects are organized, or given their form, by the meanings of a particular way of life.
 Few biologists explicitly acknowledge this truth of a living narrative, but all biologists implicitly recognize it in their choice of descriptive language.
 (Extremely relevant here are the few paragraphs contrasting a dog and its corpse in Chapter 2, “The Organism’s Story”.)

-This leads naturally to a conclusion of this book — a conclusion I will develop in this chapter — which is that we already know more than enough to say that evolution is a purposive, or directive, or telos-realizing, process.
+This leads naturally to a conclusion of this book — a conclusion I will develop in this chapter — which is that we already know more than enough to say that evolution is a purposive, or directive or telos-realizing, process.
 I understand that you may have difficulty coming to terms with this conclusion.
 But, as I hope to show, it is really just a matter of admitting to ourselves what we in fact know quite well.
 After all, an at least implicit recognition of the directiveness of living activity, however repressed in intellectual consciousness, is the only thing that lends to the mass of biological description and theory any appearance of plausibility. (“This cell is dividing; that cell is replicating its genome; this other cell is engaged in a deliberate process of self-destruction; just about all the cells in that lioness’ body are in one way or another supporting its effort of running at top speed in pursuit of an antelope”.
-Can we avoid assuming, in one way or another, that the molecules in all these cells “know” what to do?)
+Can we avoid assuming, in one way or another, that the molecules in all these cells are fully informed by their context, so that they “know” what to do?)
 Organisms are beings whose lives give purposive expression to their own needs and interests, in accordance with their own character.

 Living beings, in other words, are quite unlike inanimate things, which don’t have needs and interests and don’t carry out directive tasks.
 Whether consciously or unconsciously, every organism directs its actions toward the future.
 An unmet need leads to activity whereby the need can be satisfied.
 On our part, we find ourselves framing every organism’s purposive actions within the time dimension — this despite readily seeing that most organisms themselves have no experience of a future contrasted with the present.
 We can hardly believe that a bird building its nest is consciously anticipating its future chicks.